 Scholarly Commons Citation

 Thomas, John R., "Collusion and Collective Action in the Patent System: A Proposal for Patent Bounties" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 306.
+306.